Lumi-supercomputer/lumi-userguide/docs/computing/softwarestacks.md

 toolchains cannot be loaded at the same time, but can be loaded together with software compiled with the SYSTEM toolchain.
 The module system currently does not protect you against making such mistakes!
 However, software may fail to work properly.

+??? failure "Issue: cpeAMD does not yet work"
+    In `LUMI/21.08`, `cpeAMD` does not work as the AMD compiler is not properly installed.
+This will be fixed in an upcoming maintenance interval.

 ## Adding additional software to the LUMI software stack